chaos-mesh/chaos-mesh/doc/dev_hello_world.md

 ```
 The arguments `--set chaosDaemon.runtime=containerd --set chaosDaemon.socketPath=/run/containerd/containerd.sock` is used to to support network chaos on kind.

-3. Create chaos.yaml with the lines below:
+3. Create chaos.yaml in any location with the lines below:

 ```yaml
 apiVersion: pingcap.com/v1alpha1